Zaw Lin Htut: Early life and education

 Zaw Lin Htut was born on 11 February 1964 in Yangon, Myanmar.
 He graduated with MBBS from University of Medicine 1, Yangon.
-He is also a medical doctor and opened private clinic.
+He is also a medical doctor and opened a private clinic.

 Political career

 He is a member of the National League for Democracy.
 In the 2015 Myanmar general election, he was elected as an Amyotha Hluttaw MP, winning a majority of 51376 votes and elected representative from Mon State No. 9 parliamentary constituency.